-Penal Code 191.5b PC is the California statute that defines the crime of vehicular manslaughter while intoxicated.
+Penal Code 191.5(b) PC is the California statute that defines the crime of vehicular manslaughter while intoxicated.
 People commit this offense when they drive under the influence and engage in some additional negligent act while doing so, and as a result, another person is killed.
-A violation of this law can lead to felony charges and a state prison term of up to four years.
+A conviction is a felony punishable by a state prison term of up to four years.

 PC 191.5(b) vehicular manslaughter while intoxicated is sometimes called “vehicular manslaughter while intoxicated with ordinary negligence.”
 If the defendant is believed to have acted with gross negligence, then the prosecutor will likely charge him/her with the more serious offense of PC 191.5a gross vehicular manslaughter while intoxicated instead.